SharePoint/sp-dev-docs/docs/spfx/tenant-properties.md

-# SharePoint Framework Tenant Properties
+# SharePoint Online Tenant Properties

 >**Note:** Tenant Propeties capability is currently in preview in First Release and is subject to change.
 They are currently not supported for use in production environments.